oplt/drone/README.md

-# TerraField Drone Operations Platform
+# Drone Operations Platform

-TerraField is a full-stack drone operations platform for planning, launching, and monitoring autonomous missions from a single operator console.
+Ths app is a full-stack drone operations platform for planning, launching, and monitoring autonomous missions from a single operator console.
 This repository combines a FastAPI backend that talks to vehicles, telemetry, video, mapping, and alerting services with a React dashboard for field teams.

 The product direction is agronomy-first, but the codebase also includes warehouse scanning, indoor warehouse exploration, private patrol, and animal monitoring workflows.